 The benefits of Forest School in the early years

-Playing and learning outside improve children’s physical and emotional wellbeing and the Forest School experience has proven to be hugely beneficial for children’s emotional and developmental needs.
+Playing and learning outside improves children’s physical and emotional wellbeing and the Forest School experience has proven to be hugely beneficial for children’s emotional and developmental needs.
 Children are curious little critters so we know from experience how much they love using natural materials found in the woodland and enjoy gathering sticks and leaves, making dens, climbing trees, using twigs to write and draw in mud, counting bugs and splashing in puddles.
 But while we know they are having fun in the great outdoors, Forest School can also help children develop:

 As such, Forest School settings fully support the EYFS curriculum, and children leave their early years education with a keenness for education and a motivation to learn.

 Sound like something you want for your own nursery and pre-school children?
 We have Forest School settings in Billericay, Wickford, Brentwood and Ingrave, and a few spots have come up for full-time spaces for 2-3-year-olds.
 Get in touch today to learn more about The Treehouse Club, ask any questions you have about our curriculum and outdoor learning ethos, find out about special offers for new parents and to arrange a show around.
-We also offer Out of School Clubs (for which we’ve just won the ‘best in Essex’ award thanks to Essex Mums), infant care and Holiday Clubs (the next one is all lined up for October).
+We also offer Out of School Clubs (for which we’ve just won the ‘best in Essex’ award thanks to Essex Mums), infant care and Holiday Clubs (the next one is all lined up for Easter).